 The show he put on during his Calder-winning 2018-19 season not only brought fans back to Rogers Arena, but it also breathed life back into a fan base that was close to flatlining.
 Yes, they had the snipe show that is Boeser and the two-way grit of Horvat, but Canuck Nation needed another creative and finesse player that could get them on the edge of their seats, wondering what was going to happen next.
 Pettersson does this and a whole lot more with his laser-accurate shot, soft hands, vision, and otherworldly hockey IQ.
 It’s no surprise that his nickname is “The Alien.”

-The 2019-20 season has been much of the same, as he has already matched his 2018-19 output in three fewer games.
-His 27 goals are currently tied for the team lead with fellow star J.T.
-Miller and he is second in points with 66, and at 21-years-old, the best is still yet to come for the man they call Petey.
+The 2019-20 season was much of the same, as he matched his 2018-19 output in three fewer games.
+His 27 goals was tied for the team lead with fellow star J.T.
+Miller and he finished second in points with 66, and at 22-years-old, the best is still yet to come for the man they call Petey.
+He may have struggled with injuries during the 2020-21 season, but he still put up 10 goals and 21 points in 26 games.
+If he was healthy all season, I’m sure he would have hit 20 goals again.

 1. Quinn Hughes (2018, 7th overall)